borgmatic-collective/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups.md

             * Run `after: action` hooks for `prune`.
         * Run `after: repository` hooks (for the first repository).
     * Run `after: configuration` hooks (from the first configuration file).
+    * Run `after: error` hooks (if an error occurs).
  * Run `after: everything` hooks (from all configuration files).

 This same order of execution extends to multiple repositories and/or configuration files.

+Based on the above, you can see the difference between, say, an `after: action` hook with `states: [fail]` and an `after: error` hook.
+The `after: action hook` runs immediately after the create action fails for a particular repository—so before any subsequent actions for that repository or other repositories even have a chance to run.
+Whereas the `after: error` hook doesn't run until all actions for—and repositories in—a configuration file have had a chance to execute.

 ### Deprecated command hooks